Myrtle Beach, South Carolina

-Located along the historic King's Highway (modern U.S. Route 17), the region was once home to the Waccamaw people.
+Located along the historic King's Highway (modern day U.S. Route 17), the region was once home to the Waccamaw people.
 During the colonial period, the Whither family settled in the area, and a prominent local waterway, Wither's Swash, is named in their honor.
 Originally called alternately "New Town" or "Withers", the area was targeted for development as a resort community by Franklin Burroughs, whose sons completed a railroad to the beach and the first inn, Seaside Inn.
 His widow named the new community Myrtle Beach after the local wax-myrtle shrubs.

-The Myrtle Beach metropolitan area is the one of fastest-growing metropolitan areas in the country, with a population of 551,126 as of the 2020 census.
+The Myrtle Beach Metro Area is one of the fastest growing metropolitan areas in the country, with an estimated population of 397,478 in 2023.
 More than 104,000 people moved to the area over eight years, representing a nearly 28% growth in population.